emoloic/FastAPI/README.md

 uvicorn main:app --reload
 ```
 5. Open your browser at [http://localhost:8000/docs](http://localhost:8000/docs)

 Once you open your browser at this address, you will see the automatic interactive API documentation (provided by Swagger UI)
 <img src="screenshots/swager-ui2.JPG">

 Let's create a user.
 To create a user, simple go to the user route and use the POST method to register a new user.
 Click the button **Try it out**, then provide your informations (name, email and password) and click on the button **Execute**.
 <img src="screenshots/registration.JPG">

 You need to be authenticated in order to have access to the API.
-To do that, simply go at the top of the page and click on the button **Authorize**, once authenticated, you will be able to perform all the CRUD operation (ie Create, Read, Update, Delete).
+To do that, simply go at the top of the page and click on the button **Authorize**.
+Once authenticated, you will be able to perform all the **CRUD** operation (ie Create, Read, Update, Delete).
 Simply go to each route and perform these operations.
 <img src="screenshots/authentication.JPG">

 We will only perform the first operations (ie Create a Blog).
 Feel free to try to perform the rest.